YatangLiLab/Gao-2026-rank-threat-soical-modulation/README.md

-# Economic and Social Modulations of Innate Decision-Making in Mice Exposed to Visual Threats
+# Rank- and Threat-Dependent Social Modulation of Innate Defensive Behaviors

 This repository contains code to reproduce the main and supplementary figures from:

-**Li, Z. et al. (2025).
-Economic and Social Modulations of Innate Decision-Making in Mice Exposed to Visual Threats. eLife.**
+**Gao, X. et al. (2026).
+Rank- and Threat-Dependent Social Modulation of Innate Defensive Behaviors. eLife.**

 ## Repository Structure